lewagon/dotfiles/02-OOP/02-OO-Advanced/Optional-01-Web-Browser/README.md

 ## Background & Objectives

-We want to implement a command-line browser because Google Chrome is so mainstream!
+Google Chrome is so mainstream these days.
+Let's build a command-line browser instead.
 The idea is to ask the user for a URL, go and fetch the content and then print the text back.

 ## Specs